LOADING ...

 Tighter!

-What's the of being good
+What's the good of being

-If everyone is
+If is blind

-And you're always left
+And you're left behind?

 mind, Cinderella,